Privacy Policy

 People who email us

-Any email sent to us, including any attachments, may be monitored and used by us for reasons of security and for monitoring compliance with office policy.
-Email monitoring or blocking software may also be used.
-Please be aware that you have a responsibility to ensure that any email you send to us is within the bounds of the law.
+Any email sent to us, including any attachments, may be monitored and used by us for reasons of security and for monitoring compliance.
+Email monitoring or blocking software may also be used for security reasons.
+Please be aware that you have a responsibility to ensure that any email you send to us is lawful.

 People who fill in forms on our website